-Now that we know how to begin our fish tank, let's take a look at some of the common mistakes to avoid when preparing to start a new aquarium.
-Remember, size does matter when talking about fish tanks, and the bigger the better as it will be easier to manage.
+Now that we know how to begin our fish tank, let's take a look at some of the common mistakes to avoid when setting up a new aquarium.
+Remember, size does matter when talking about fish tanks, and the bigger the better.

 The next few points will greatly increase your chances of having a beautiful fish tank with fish that will last for years to come.

-- Adding fish too soon: A mistake that most people make is usually trying to add them the same day they set up their tank.
+- Adding fish too soon: A mistake that most people make is trying to add them the same day they set up their tank.
 Some people may get lucky and not lose very many fish, however, most will lose at least half if not all of their fish if they put the fish in too early.
-The only time I see this working out is if the fish is known to be hardy so they can survive through the nitrogen cycle.
+The only time I see this working out is if the breed of fish is known to be hardy so they can survive through the nitrogen cycle.
 Many fish and all inverts are too sensitive to survive a start up cycle.
-And the ones that do, become sick or live a diminished life.
+And the ones that do, become sick or live a diminished life, because of it.

 - Adding too many fish at once: This has the same effect as adding fish too early.
-Adding too many fish will not allow the bacteria colonies to set properly causing your fish to die off.
-Adding a few hardy fish to start, is the best way to level bacteria colonies, as well as level off nitrate and ammonia levels if you are choosing to do a fish in cycle.
+Adding too many fish will not allow the bacteria colonies to adjust properly to the increased waste, causing your fish to die off.
 Every couple of weeks you can add fish to build your stock.
 A couple weeks is enough time to allow the chemicals in the water to settle and have the benefical bacteria catch up with the new bio-load without having to re-cycle.
 Ideally, it should take several months up to a year to fully stock an aquarium.
 This will vary greatly depending on breed of fish as they all have different bio-loads and requirements.

-- Overstocking: Is a very common mistake.
-Most people tend to follow the general rule "an inch of fish should have a gallon of water".
+- Overstocking: A very common mistake, as most people tend to follow the general rule of "an inch of fish should have a gallon of water."
 This is what you will hear in most pet stores as well, however, this is extremely outdated information.
 Most people will also use this rule on the size of the fish they are purchasing right now without regards to what the fish's adult size will be.
-There are so many other factors that need to be considered when stocking; for example what level your fish will swim in (top, bottom, middle, all over), adult size, energy level, shoal/schooling vs individual fish, bio-load, and how aggressive or peaceful they are.
-All of these factors come into play when it comes to how many fish you can put in your tank.
+There are so many other factors that need to be considered when stocking; for example what level your fish will swim in (top, bottom, middle, all over as this matters), adult size, energy level, shoal/schooling vs individual fish, bio-load, and how aggressive or peaceful they are.
+All of these factors come into play when it comes to how many fish you can safely put in your tank.

 - Overfeeding: Fish only need to be fed what they can eat in three minutes.
 The rest of the food will sink to the bottom and create waste.
-If you are overfeeding and noticing your levels are starting to rise it is okay to stop feeding your fish for a few days, as they will not suffer.
-I frequently fast my tanks to encourage foraging and reduce the risk of bloat.
+If you are overfeeding and noticing your ammonia or nitrite levels are starting to rise, it is okay to stop feeding your fish for a few days, as they will not suffer.
+I frequently fast my tanks to encourage foraging and reduce the risk of over eating and bloat.